gampel/ibm-cloud-pacemaker-plugin/docs/wiki/PAR PoC/blog.md

-# IBM Cloud's Public Address Ranges: A Peacemaker Reference Implementation for High Availability
+# IBM Cloud's Public Address Ranges: A Pacemaker Reference Implementation for High Availability

 ## Introduction

 IBM Cloud's [Public Address Ranges](https://cloud.ibm.com/docs/vpc?topic=vpc-about-par) feature, combined with Pacemaker, serves two important purposes:
 1. A reference implementation for firewall vendors to integrate their solutions with IBM Cloud
 2. A production-ready solution for open-source high availability deployments

+> **Note:** This implementation has been tested on RHEL 8.
+While it may work on other Linux distributions, specific package names and configuration paths might differ.

 ## Public Address Ranges Benefits for Customers